nionis/Profam/README.md

 # Profam
 All in One Profanity and Spam Tool, supporting multiple languages and modes.

-*Atm works only if you have babel on client, compile coming soon.*

 ## Thanks to:
 - [Shutterstock Project](https://github.com/shutterstock/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), for provading all the bad words!